joecgithub/hello-world/docs/Stark_Developer_Reference/Stark_Development_Process.md

 ## 9. The next morning. . .

 - Integration tests run nightly [here](http://rfpluxd01:8080/jenkins/view/STARK/job/stark-soms-integration-tests/).
 - If your change caused an integration break, you will receive an email from StarkDev.
-If it can't be fixed the same, day it might be reverted:
+If it can't be fixed the same day, it might be reverted:

- ### **Otherwise, Congratulations -- Your change is in!**
+ ### **Otherwise, Congratulations -- Your Change Is In!**